1. Advertising Brings in New Customers

 Once you are consciously aware of something, you notice it more.

-My daughter taught me an annoying and frustration game called "Spoto."
+My daughter taught me an annoying and frustrating game called "Spoto."
 It's a simple game.
 Players get points for spotting a yellow car.
 But only if they are the first to call, "Spoto!"

 You never notice yellow cars.
 But once you play the game, you see them everywhere.
 You are now consciously aware of yellow cars.
 This is thanks to an incredible piece of biological engineering called the Reticular Activator.